Why Has My Credit Score Gone Down: 13 Common Reasons

 2. You’ve maxed out your credit card

-To protect your credit score, pay down any balances you have that are close to or have reached your credit limit.
-If you can, it’s a good idea to keep your borrowing to 30% or less of your credit limit.
-Doing this will show lenders that you’re in control of your money and can manage it well.
+To help your credit score, pay down balances that are near your credit limit.
+Try to use less than 30% of your total credit limit.
+This shows lenders you’re in control of your personal finance and managing your credit card balances wisely.

 3. You’ve applied for too much credit recently